-ALL-AROUND EXHIBITOR AWARD CRITERIA
+ALL-AROUND 4-H MEMBER AWARD CRITERIA

-- To be eligible, All-Around choices MUST be designated on the online entry process no exceptions! - You may apply up to a maximum of 6 entries towards the All-Around award. - Rabbit showmanship and a Rabbit Static Exhibit are mandatory.
+- To be eligible, All-Around choices MUST be designated on the online entry process no exceptions! - You may apply up to a maximum of 6 entries towards the All-Around award. - Rabbit Showmanship and a Rabbit Static Exhibit are mandatory.
 The remaining 4 entries can come from rabbit quiz, rabbit judging, pet class, market class and breed class.
-During the online entry process, indicate the classes you want to count toward the award.

 During the online entry process, indicate the classes you want to count toward the award.
 You need to decide which classes you think you will do best in.
-A rabbit static exhibit is mandatory, however, you can apply only one rabbit static entry toward the award.
+A rabbit static exhibit is mandatory, however, you can apply only 1 rabbit static entry toward the award.
 In case of a tie for the All-Around Exhibitor award; the score on both the rabbit showmanship AND the rabbit static exhibit will determine the winner.
 If after the established tie breaker have been used and a tie still exists, multiple championships will be awarded.

 All rabbit exhibitors are automatically enrolled in Herdsmanship.
 Herdsmanship is defined as "the manner in which members care for their animals and display them at the fair."
-The overall objective of Herdsmanship is to encourage exhibitors to present themselves, their animals and animal areas (pens and alleys) to the public in a clean, attractive, educational and safe manner.
-Cooperation, fellowship and teamwork among exhibitors is expected.
-4-H members are encouraged to share knowledge about their animals to the general public.
+The overall objective of Herdsmanship is to encourage 4-H members to present themselves, their animals and animal areas (pens and alleys) to the public in a clean, attractive, educational and safe manner.
+Cooperation, fellowship and teamwork among 4-H members is expected, 4-H members are encouraged to share knowledge about their animals to the general public.
 The score sheet for Herdsmanship in the rabbit division will be posted in the rabbit area during the fair.
 If a rabbit is removed from the fair for any reason, the owner/rabbit will receive zeros in Herdsmanship on the days the rabbit is not at the fair.
 Herdsmanship superintendent has final say in the contest.
-HERDSMANSHIP BEGINS THURSDAY, AUG.
-1 AT NOON AND CONCLUDES SUNDAY, AUG.
-4 AT NOON.
+HERDSMANSHIP BEGINS THURSDAY, JULY 31 AT NOON AND CONCLUDES SUNDAY, AUG.
+3 AT NOON.

-Three how-to videos, "How to Trim Your Rabbits Toenails," "How to Groom Your Rabbit," "The Proper Way to Pick Your Rabbit Out of Its Cage," are online at https://lancaster.unl.edu/4h/fair#rabbit
+Three how-to videos, "How to Trim Your Rabbits Toenails," "How to Groom Your Rabbit," "The Proper Way to Pick Your Rabbit Out of Its Cage," are linked at https://go.unl.edu/lan4h-rabbit